Mount Vernon Elementary School

 BREAKFAST IN THE CLASSROOM

 Students will be assigned specific lunch times; this information will be communicated directly by the classroom teacher.
-The cost per lunch is $2.65 and the cost for milk is $0.60 and breakfast is $1.55.

 To find your child’s bus stop, download the York County School Division app and to MY STOP.
 Riding the bus to school is a privilege.
 Inappropriate behavior on a school bus may result in suspension from riding the bus as well as suspension from school.